 Photo by Kansas Museum of History Facebook page.

 Topeka's Kansas Museum of History knows how to party it up for Kansas Day!
 Expecting approximately 1,000 students to visit, the museum's celebration provides a great opportunity for children to learn about Kansas!
 The festivities will run from 9 a.m. until 3 p.m. on Friday, Jan.
-29. With hands-on activities, performances and demonstrations, you won't want to miss it!
-Celebrate our state's 155th birthday by exploring foods in Kansas.
+27. With hands-on activities, performances and demonstrations, you won't want to miss it!
+Celebrate our state's 156th birthday by exploring the rich heritage of Kansas.
 Guests will be able to listen to a storyteller and even talk with Kansans who keep the crafts and skills from our past alive.
 The celebration will also feature fun photo opportunities, so don't forget your camera!
+Admission is free.
 For groups of 10 or more, advance registration is recommended.
 This can be done by email, fax, mail, or by phone at 785-272-8681, extension 415. click here for details.

 Eisenhower Presidential Library and Museum